|Teaching method||Contact hours|

 - collect relevant medical and other information necessary for understanding medical problems.

-The Digital Examination comprises multiple choice questions and one open question that are based both on the problem based IT-study and lectures.
-Satisfactory completion of the problem based learning or case work will be granted after the final examination with 0.5 bonus point.
+The Digital Examination comprises multiple choice questions and one open question that are based both on the problem based case studies and lectures.
+Satisfactory completion of the problem based learning or case work will be granted after the final examination with 0.5 bonus point (only for groups, not for individuals).
 This bonus point is valid for the exams during one year and will not be carried over to re-exams for following years.

 Additional medical handbooks will be available in the library of the FORUM Building.